 "Post-truth" might be 2016's word of the year, but the fear that we are living through the inauguration of some sort of terrible "post-truth" era is far from a new one.
-In particular, accusations of having abandoned any notion of objective truth were regularly levelled, towards the tail end of the 20th century, at "postmodern" philosophers such as Jacques Derrida, Michel Foucault and Richard Rorty.
+In particular, accusations of having abandoned any notion of objective truth were regularly leveled, towards the tail end of the 20th century, at "postmodern" philosophers such as Jacques Derrida, Michel Foucault, and Richard Rorty.

 Truth, then, is not eternal and absolute.
-It depends on general agreement within a specific social context: something that can be called into question, become fragmented and be pulled apart.
-This, in fact, is pretty much what we're seeing with the phenomenon that has been labelled "post-truth politics" today: an old consensus has been eroded, and a new one is gradually being born.
+It depends on general agreement within a specific social context: something that can be called into question, become fragmented, and be pulled apart.
+This, in fact, is pretty much what we're seeing with the phenomenon that has been labeled "post-truth politics" today: an old consensus has been eroded, and a new one is gradually being born.

 But why might the liberal consensus be fragmenting?
 It seems pretty obvious that the current political crisis is intertwined with the ongoing effects of the post-2008 financial crisis.
 In whatever ways and to whatever degree, voters for Trump and Brexit have become disenfranchised from a political and economic system that once promised them prosperity but now seems to be unable to do so.

-In short, what they are experiencing is something that Marx, in his early writings, characterised as "alienation".
-It is a trope of the German Idealist and Romantic tradition which Marx emerged from that the world ought, ideally, to constitute a "home" for us: exactly like a (happy) family home that provides us with the warmth and apple pie and throw-pillows we need in order to be able to freely develop an identity for ourselves.
+In short, what they are experiencing is something that Marx, in his early writings, characterized as "alienation."
+It is a trope of the German Idealist and Romantic tradition which Marx emerged from that the world ought, ideally, to constitute a "home" for us: exactly like a (happy) family home that provides us with the warms and apple pie and throw-pillows we need in order to be able to freely develop an identity for ourselves.

 However, this is not quite what we are seeing at the moment.
 The Brexit and Trump votes both constituted great "No"s to existence, but in the Hegelian parlance that Marx might use here, these were merely "indeterminate" negations.
 They were inchoate eruptions of anger that had no real, obtainable goals associated with them: Leave voters are already getting ready to backlash against May when "hard Brexit" turns out not to deliver the economic prosperity they assumed their victory would secure.